HAPA LOMI CONCEPTS

 If I let it remain open, there is a better chance it will be whatever the person needs or wants it to be.
 But when pressed to explain it, my current answer is,

-FOR ME, IT IS ART.
-A FORM OF EXPRESSION.
+IT IS AN EXPLORATION AND A FORM OF ALOHA COMBINED.

-While adding in the gold found in every other relevant field of human study or modality.
-Consistently educating myself and incorporating what I learn.
+Adding in the gold found in every other relevant field of human study or modality.

 I call it Hapa Lomi and not Lomi Lomi to pay respect.